Frequently Asked Questions

-The program will network with the legacy of the vast clinician alumni networks of prior Clinician Scholars Program of over 1,300, the new RWJF Clinical Scholars Program and others such as National Research Service Award fellows (NRSA) and various VA Special Fellowships.
+The program will network with the legacy of the vast clinician alumni networks of prior Clinician Scholars Program, the legacy RWJF Clinical Scholars Program, and others such as National Research Service Award fellows (NRSA) and various VA Special Fellowships.

 Physicians and nurses with doctoral degrees who will have completed their clinical training prior to matriculating in the program are eligible to apply.
 Surgeons are the single exception to the requirement; due to the structure of the “research years” in the middle of many surgical residencies, surgical residents who will be PGY-3 or higher are eligible to enroll in the program.

 All applications are submitted through a central website.
 You indicate on your application form which site you want to apply to, and the materials are distributed from our central office to the appropriate sites.
 Interviews are part of the selection process.
 See How to Apply page.

 No in-person interviews or site-hosted on-campus visits will be held at any of the NCSP sites; all interviews are conducted remotely.
 This is in part to ensure all selected candidates will have access to interview with the program, regardless of their funding situation.